dmchoull/cdeploy/README.md

 cdeploy
 =======

-cdeploy is a simple tool to manage your Cassandra schema migrations.
+cdeploy is a simple tool to manage your Cassandra schema migrations in the style of [dbdeploy](http://dbdeploy.com/)

 Installation
 =====